sathyamus/ReadME/DevOps.md

    - Maintained on the server

 ### Orchestration tools
- - High availability or no downtime
+ - Infrastructure more robust and High availability or no downtime
  - Scalability or high performance
  - Disaster recovery - backup and restore

 #### Docker
+ - Runs on a single node
+ - Docker Engine - runtime environment
+ - Docker Swarm
+ - Docker Hub
  - Standalone deployments
  - In built load balancer

 #### Kuberenetes
+ - Runs across a cluster
+ - Kuberenetes service
  - Automatic status management
  - Replicas